|Founded||Founded in or near Lower West Side: Pilsen|

 In the year 1980, Los Braceros realized there was too much gun play in Pilsen and packed up and left the area taking about half of more of Los Braceros including Tarzan, Choli, Chongo and Beto to the Uptown neighborhood at the intersection of Sunnyside and Hazel.
 Tarzan assumed leadership of the Brazers.
 Once the Braceros arrived they changed their identity and Americanized their name more to become the “Brazers.”
-Although most Hispanic residents in Uptown were Puerto Rican the Brazers scooped up mainly Mexican youths they found in the neighborhood as they made their way to Chase Park (Ashland and Leland) and left Sunnyside and Hazel.
+Although most Hispanic residents in Uptown were Puerto Rican the Brazers scooped up mainly Mexican youths they found in the neighborhood as they made their way to Chase Park (Lawrence and Clark) and left Sunnyside and Hazel.
 In this area the Brazers found an old enemy the Latin Kings as they also got into it with the Gaylords, Kenmore Boys and Vice Lords in the neighborhood as well.
 While encountering these enemies the Brazers found other neighborhood gangs that had the same enemies in common especially the Latin Stylers, Simon City Royals and the Black Gangster Disciples.

 In the year 1981, the Folk alliance grew in size as more gangs were invited to join Folk or People, this is when the Brazers joined the Folk alliance alongside the Latin Stylers and the Black Gangster Disciples.
 The Black Gangster Disciples were the ones that directly took the Brazers right into the alliance at the same time as the Stylers.
 The Stylers were close allies with the Maniac Latin Disciples and brought the Brazers before the MLDs taking the Brazers into the “Maniac” alliance.
 It was perhaps at this point where the Brazers changed their colors to black and red.